Monroe’s Online Criminal Justice Bachelor’s Degree

 Whether your goal is to work in law enforcement, corrections and rehabilitation, or the court system, a career in criminal justice is a career in service above all else.
-It’s about upholding society’s promises to your fellow citizens; it’s about doing your part to keep families and communities safe.
+It’s about upholding society’s promises to your fellow citizens, and it’s about doing your part to keep families and communities safe.

 Criminal justice careers attract people with a deep sense of responsibility.
-That’s why Monroe offers an online Bachelor’s in Criminal Justice: because we know you have other responsibilities, and we know that you take them seriously.
-When you’re responsible to your family, to your job, or both, studying on campus isn’t always an option.
+That’s why Monroe offers an online bachelor’s degree in criminal justice — we know you have other responsibilities, and we know that you take them seriously.
+When you’re responsible for your family, for your job, or both, studying on campus isn’t always an option.
 To move your life forward, you need a program that works with your life as it is now.

-Monroe’s online Bachelor’s Degree in Criminal Justice is that program.
-Using state-of-the-art learning technology, you can earn your Criminal Justice degree on a schedule that works for you.
-You’ll learn from the same distinguished criminal justice professionals; earn the same credentials; and lay the groundwork for an exciting career filled with opportunities for growth.
+Monroe’s online Bachelor of Science in Criminal Justice is that program.
+Using state-of-the-art learning technology, you can earn your criminal justice degree on a schedule that works for you.
+You’ll learn from the same distinguished criminal justice professionals, earn the same credentials, and lay the groundwork for an exciting career filled with opportunities for growth.

 The Online Criminal Justice Curriculum

-Retired and active police officers, attorneys, psychologists, criminologists, corrections officers, and social workers: at Monroe College’s School of Criminal and Social Justice, your professors are also professionals.
-And they’ll share with you everything they’ve learned in their varied and distinguished careers, including:
+At Monroe College’s School of Criminal and Social Justice, your professors are also professionals, including both active and retired police officers, attorneys, psychologists, criminologists, corrections officers, and social workers.
+They will share with you everything they’ve learned in their varied and distinguished careers, including: